 Amber’s extracurricular passions are mentoring and making the tech industry more accessible to underrepresented groups.
 She loves being a part of her local tech community and thinks she learns the most when teaching and helping others.
 To this end, she volunteers and organizes user groups, conferences, and nerd gatherings whenever possible.
 She has spoken at Agile & Beyond and Detroit Dev Day and five years in a row at Codemash.
 In 2014 she founded Self.conference (selfconference.org) and recently started Selfdot (selfdot.org), a non-profit that provides accessible learning and gathering spaces for basic tech and programming literacy in Detroit.

 Amber loves board and video games, reading and watching sci-fi and horror, and building mechanical wooden puzzles.
-She lives in Detroit, MI with her wife, two children, and two sneaky chihuahuas.
+She lives in Detroit, MI with her family and two sneaky chihuahuas.